zentyal/zentyal/docs/en/user/mail.rst

 .. image:: images/mail/mail-vdomains.png
    :align: center

 In order to set up email accounts, you have to follow the same rules than when configuring file sharing.
-From :menuselection:`Users --> Edit User --> Create mail account`.
+From :menuselection:`Users and Groups --> Users --> Edit Users --> Create mail account`.
 There, you select the main virtual domain for the user.
 If you want to assign to the user more than a single email address, you can use aliases.
 Behind the scenes, the email messages are kept just once in a mailbox.

+Note that you can decide whether an email account should be created by default when a new user is added or not.
+You can change this behaviour in `Users and Groups --> Default User Template --> Mail Account`.

 ..
 TODO: Explain how to authenticate using alias since they are not
          real accounts